 Immunisation against pneumococcal disease for children

 The immunisation schedule for children involves a course of a primary vaccine that reduces the risk of infection with 13 strains of pneumococcal bacteria.
 This vaccine is most effective for very young children.
-A second type of vaccine that reduces the risk of infection with 23 strains of pneumococcal bacteria is given as a booster dose to children. from four years of age, if they have a medical condition putting them at high risk of pneumococcal disease.
+A second type of vaccine that reduces the risk of infection with 23 strains of pneumococcal bacteria is given as a booster dose to children. from four years of age, if they have a medical condition putting them at high risk of pneumococcal disease or were born prematurely before 28 weeks gestation.

 Protection for children against pneumococcal disease is available under the National Immunisation Program Schedule.
 In Victoria, immunisation against pneumococcal disease is free of charge for: